akcssk/OnsenUI/README.md

 * [AngularJS 1.x](https://onsen.io/v2/docs/guide/angular1/index.html)
 * [Vue.js (WIP)](https://github.com/argelius/vue-onsenui)

+Onsen UI provides styles for both iOS flat design and Android's Material Design.
+The components will be automatically styled based on the platform which makes it possible to support both iOS and Android with the same source code.

 ## Getting started

 We have several resources to help you get started creating hybrid apps with Onsen UI: